 Diagnosis of sepsis requires a series of tests at the hospital to determine the severity of the infection, and these include:

-The BD Pre-Analytical Systems and Medication Delivery Solutions (Coming soon to ISN) are specifically designed to prevent contamination of the blood during blood collection and medication delivery, while maximizing comfort and safety for patients and health workers alike.
+The BD Pre-Analytical Systems and Medication Delivery Solutions (Coming soon to ISN) are specifically designed to prevent blood contamination during blood collection and medication delivery while maximizing comfort and safety for patients and health workers alike.

-Our BD Pre-Analytical Systems and Medication Delivery Solutions (Coming soon to ISN) are specifically designed to prevent contamination of the blood during collection and medication delivery, while maximizing comfort and safety for patients and health workers alike.
-Our solutions help to eliminate complications, reduce costs and enable access to better care.
+Our BD Pre-Analytical Systems and Medication Delivery Solutions (Coming soon to ISN) are specifically designed to prevent blood contamination during collection and medication delivery while maximizing comfort and safety for patients and health workers alike.
+Our solutions help eliminate complications, reduce costs and enable access to better care.

 ISN is helping laboratories and hospitals to manage the risk of nosocomial infections.
-Contact us today to find out more about our pre-analytical systems and be the first to know about our Medication Delivery Solutions.
+Contact us today to learn more about our pre-analytical systems and be the first to know about our Medication Delivery Solutions.